stackhpc/ansible-role-cluster-nfs/README.md

 `nfs_client_mnt_point` is the path to the mountpoint on the NFS clients.
 Optional, default "/mnt".

 `nfs_client_mnt_options` allows passing mount options to the NFS client.
-Optional, default is either no options "rdma,port=20049" if `nfs_rdma` is true.
+Optional, default is either no options or "rdma,port=20049" if `nfs_rdma` is true.

 `nfs_client_mnt_state` desired state for the mount.
 As passed to the ansible `mount` builtin module.
 Can be one of "absent", "mounted", "present", "unmounted" or